HR Heads Breakfast Forum, 28 September 2017

 Keep an eye out for our next Breakfast Forum!

-Breakfast Forums are a regular occurrence in the HR Heads world, so it won’t be long before we have another stimulating event planned for HR professionals to enjoy.
+Breakfast Forums are a regular occurrence in the HR Heads world.
+To get involved with our exciting plans this year – please visit our HR Heads 2018 Events page.
 Connect with us on LinkedIn and follow our twitter, instagram and facebook pages for the latest HR Heads news, thought leadership pieces and event invitations.